-PW 301 Copywriting (3) Prereq.: EN 126 and sophomore or above.
-This course teaches how to write advertisements for print media.
-Students will learn creative strategy, philosophical aspects of advertising, and basic principles behind radio and television advertising.
+PW 301 Copywriting (3 credits) Prereq.: EN 126 and sophomore or above.
+This course teaches how to write advertisements for print and digital media.
+Students will learn creative strategy, the motivating sequence, and philosophical aspects of advertising.
 This course may be taken as an English elective by English major or minor.
+Required for MK 402.
 Fall, Spring.

-PW 302 Copy Editing (3) Prereq.: EN 360.
+PW 302 Copy Editing (3 credits) Prereq.: EN 360.
 Students will learn how to edit their own writing and the writing of others by applying editing principles taught in this class.
 This course may be taken as an English elective by English major or minor.
+Required for PW 404, 406, 421, 422.
 Fall.

-PW 305 Technical Writing (3) Prereq.: CS 101, EN 126, and sophomore or above.
+PW 305 Technical Writing (3 credits) Prereq.: CS 101, EN 126, and sophomore or above.
 This course focuses on the style of writing used in technical, non-creative fields.
 The student will learn to craft a variety of technical communications, including the use of effective graphics and design.
+Required for PW 421, 422.
 Spring.

-PW 325 Journalism I (3) Prereq.: EN 126.
+PW 325 Journalism I (3 credits) Prereq.: EN 126 and sophomore or above.
 Students will learn a practical introduction to journalism, focusing on the basics of news writing.
 Students will write several basic news stories using facts gathered through research and interviews.
 This course may be taken as an English elective by English major or minor.
+Required for PW 326, 406.
 Fall.

-PW 326 Journalism II (3) Prereq.: PW 325.
+PW 326 Journalism II (3 credits) Prereq.: PW 325.
 Students will learn advanced reporting techniques using public records and development of news sources to write a variety of news stories.
 This course may be taken as an English elective by English major or minor.
 Spring.

-PW 404 Advanced Copy Editing (3) Prereq.: EN 401 and PW 302.
+PW 404 Advanced Copy Editing (3 credits) Prereq.: EN 401 and PW 302.
 This course builds on the principles learned in PW 302.
 The students receive practical experience through the editing and publishing of a literary magazine.
 This course may be taken as an English elective by English major or minor.
 Spring.

-PW 406 Creative Nonfiction (3) Prereq.: EN 401, PW 302, 325, and graduating senior.
+PW 406 Creative Nonfiction (3 credits) Prereq.: EN 401, PW 302, 325, and graduating senior.
 The student will develop advanced writing skills in journalism, literary nonfiction, editorial and opinion writing, and essay composition.
 Emphasis will be placed on polishing writing skills.
 Fall.

-PW 408 Writing for Publication (3) Prereq.: EN 301 and junior or senior.
+PW 408 Writing for Publication (3 credits) Prereq.: EN 301 and junior or senior.
 This course teaches students the skills necessary for freelance writing, including dealing with finances and setting writing goals.
 Students will learn to sell articles and manuscripts and find markets as well as properly compose book proposals.
 Spring.

-PW 421 Professional Writing Portfolio Exhibit (3) Prereq.: EN 301, PW 302, 305, and senior professional writing concentration.
+PW 421 Professional Writing Portfolio Exhibit (3 credits) Prereq.: EN 301, PW 302, 305, and senior professional writing concentration.
 Students prepare a professional-quality portfolio.
 Fall, Spring.

-PW 422 Professional Writing Internship (2) Prereq.: EN 301, PW 302, 305, and senior professional writing concentration and approval from chair of humanities.
+PW 422 Professional Writing Internship (2 credits) Prereq.: EN 301, PW 302, 305, and senior professional writing concentration and approval from chair of humanities.
 Students obtain actual field experience in the area of professional writing.
 Both sem., Interterm, and Summer.